NVIDIA/spark-rapids/docs/get-started/getting-started-workload-qualification.md

    Please refer to [config doc](../configs.md) for details of RAPIDS Accelerator parameters.

-4. Run the function `explainPotentialGPUPlan` on top of Dataframe.
+4. Run the function `explainPotentialGPUPlan` on the query DataFrame.

    For example: